 The OIE will process the paperwork.
 Income earned from employment during Practical Training is subject to both state and federal income taxes.
 However, students are not required to pay Social Security (OASDI) taxes.

 Students should use an address within the Nebraska Service Center jurisdiction on the I-765.
-If the student moves, the student needs to submit a change of address by mail directly to the Nebraska Service Center.
-Clearly mark the letter:
+If the student moves, the student needs to submit a change of address according to previous instructions.

 Applying for an Interim Employment Authorization Document (EAD)